aadhav0818/hypbw-megahud/README.md

 - Does not impact frame rates and uses minimal storage.
 - API requests are run asynchronously to reduce lag.
 - Requires a developer key to access player statistics on the server.
+- This repository can also be used as a general example for Forge modding in version 1.8.9.

 ## Key Features
 | HUD    | File | Description |